mikke89/RmlUi/Tests/readme.md

 #### `Data`

 This directory contains the shared style sheets and documents, as well as the source documents for the included visual tests.
 All documents located under `Data/VisualTests/` will automatically be loaded by the visual tests project.
+Additional source folders can be specified with the CMake option `RMLUI_VISUAL_TESTS_RML_DIRECTORIES`.

 #### `Dependencies`